-1. ENERGY BALANCE: Be able to write out and/or recognize the basic Energy Balance Equation (see top of p 49 and 51 in Class Notes) from memory using the cartoon symbols from class or fill in a missing term or + or - sign if it is blanked out.).
-Know what each term in the equation means, (e.g., direct SW, diffuse SW, albedo, H, LE G, etc. Understand the general "pathways" of SW and LW radiation as summarized under "Climate Science Literacy & Global Change Concepts" on p 51 in CLASS NOTES.
+1. ENERGY BALANCE: Be able to write out and/or recognize the basic Energy Balance Equation (see top of p 53-55 in Class Notes) from memory using the cartoon symbols from class or fill in a missing term or + or - sign if it is blanked out.).
+Know what each term in the equation means, (e.g., direct SW, diffuse SW, albedo, H, LE G, etc. Understand the overview of The Energy Balance and general "pathways" of SW and LW radiation summarized on p 55 in CLASS NOTES.
 (Also see the ANIMATION noted above).

-Specific Hint: Look at the figure on p 50 in CLASS NOTES which shows the amount of energy ( in Watts per square meter) involved in each of the different pathways.
+Specific Hint: Look at the figure on p 53 in CLASS NOTES which shows the amount of energy (in Watts per square meter) involved in each of the different pathways.
 Note that MORE energy is involved in the pathways of LW related to the Greenhouse Effect (GHE) than just about anywhere else in the Energy Pathways diagram!
-A huge mount of longwave (LW) energy is transferred back and forth between the Earth's surface and the atmosphere via the GHE.
+A huge amount of longwave (LW) energy is transferred back and forth between the Earth's surface and the atmosphere via the GHE.
 Understand what the difference is between the LEFT side of the equation (the electromagnetic radiation balance part) and the RIGHT side of the equation (the thermal energy balance part, i.e. H, LE, & G).
 Even more specifically, do you understand the difference between these two terms??